 The Rise of Visian ICLs in the US Military

-One of the problems with combat troops going down the LASIK route is that certain conditions may be present which prevent the soldier from undergoing treatment (This is why extensive tests are carried out prior to any form of laser eye surgery).
+One of the problems with combat troops going down the LASIK route is that certain conditions may be present which prevent the soldier from undergoing treatment (This is why extensive tests are carried out prior to any form of laser eye treatment).

 Some troops could not undergo laser surgery due to their eye condition, eye prescription or potential post-operative problems.

-Due to the number of troops who were not suitable for laser eye surgery or were not comfortable with the thought of undergoing the procedure, the US Military looked at a new form of corrective vision treatment: Visian ICLs. (see more at our Visian ICL treatment page here)
+Due to the number of troops who were not suitable for surgery or were not comfortable with the thought of undergoing the procedure, the US Military looked at a new form of corrective vision treatment: Visian ICLs. (see more at our Visian ICL treatment page here)

 Visian Implantable Collamer Lenses